BeRo1985/pasvulkan/docs/vectorpath.md

 1. **SDF-Based Rendering** (Current, Production) - Using `TpvSignedDistanceField2D` for font rendering and pre-rasterized vector shapes
 2. **CPU-Tessellated Direct Rendering** (Current, Production) - CPU tessellates vector paths into triangles with SDF-based edge anti-aliasing in fragment shader, optimized for opaque shapes where overdraw is minimal
-3. **Coverage-Mask-then-Cover Approach** (Current, Production) - Two-pass transparent shape rendering (three passes including barrier) using a coverage buffer to handle overlapping transparent shapes correctly
+3. **Coverage-Mask-then-Cover Approach** (Current, Production) - Two-pass transparent shape rendering (four passes including barriers) using a coverage buffer to handle overlapping transparent shapes correctly
 4. **Direct Spatial Grid GPU Vector Rendering** (WIP) - Direct GPU-based vector path rasterization using `TpvVectorPathGPUShape`

 These algorithms are **complementary** rendering modes, allowing users to choose the best approach for their specific use case.